Investing in start-ups and small

 managed investment scheme or be offered by someone who does not

-need an Australian Financial Services
+need an Australian financial services (AFS)

 How does crowd-sourced funding work